Chaha language

-Chaha or Cheha (in Chaha and Amharic: ቸሃ čehā or čexā) is a Gurage language spoken in central Ethiopia, mainly within the Gurage Zone in the Southern Nations, Nationalities and Peoples Region.
+Chaha or Cheha (in Chaha and Amharic: ቸሃ čehā or čexā) is a Sebat bet Gurage dialect spoken in central Ethiopia, mainly within the Gurage Zone in the Southern Nations, Nationalities and Peoples Region.
 It is also spoken by Gurage settlers in Ethiopian cities, especially Addis Ababa.
 Chaha is known to many phonologists and morphologists for its very complex morphophonology.

 Speakers

 According to Ethnologue, the dialects of SBG (Sebat Bet Gurage) are Chaha (čäxa), Ezha (äža), Gumer (or Gwemare, gʷämarä), Gura, Gyeto (or Gyeta, gʸäta), and Muher (or Mwahr, mʷäxǝr).
 However, some of these are sometimes considered languages in their own right.
 In particular, Muher diverges so much from the other dialects that it is not necessarily even treated as a member of the Western Gurage group to which SBG belongs.

 This article focuses on the Chaha dialect, which has been studied more than the others.

 Unless otherwise indicated, all examples are Chaha.